robashton/when/README.md

 node mytests.js
 ```

-A test can look like
+A test file can look like

 ```javascript
 var when = require('when').when;